StephanThierry/nodejs4synologynas/README.md

     1. This config will route all Port 80 traffice (default http port) sent to your source hostname to port 3000 of the NAS
     1. You can not enter in your browser the URL: ```http://rest.thierry.com``` and acceess the HelloWorld Server running on port 3000.

+### Next step
+Well, now you have a stable HelloWorld application and a database (that doesn't do anything).
+You can go on to all the great articles about how to program NodeJS services like this one: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be